 You return to the lodge (and the whirlpool) in the late afternoon.
 Dinner is a communal sit-down with your fellow guests and the guides.
 Afterwards, you can sit outside by the campfire, looking at the stars as the lodge manager, John, plays country songs on his guitar.

-Waterfront glamping at Clayoquot Wilderness Resort, Vancouver Island
+Waterfront glamping at Clayoquot Wilderness Lodge, Vancouver Island

 Arriving on land, you’re chauffeured to the resort by horse-drawn wagon, a nod to the days of early exploration.
 Positioned along the water’s edge and scattered among temperate rainforest are 25 generously sized canvas tents, each with a private deck.